-One particular checkpoint is protein researchers call PD-1, which is found on T cells.
+PD-1 (a checkpoint protein) which is found on T cells.
 PD-1 works by preventing T cells from attacking other healthy cells within the body.
-When it attaches to another protein, called PD-L1, it stops working and tells the defender immune cells not to attack.
+When it attaches to another protein (specifically PD-L1) it stops working and tells the defender immune cells not to attack.
 Checkpoint inhibitor medications like Opdivo, Keytruda, and Tecentriq bind to both PD-1 and PD-L1 cells and prevent them from latching on to each other.
 If these two proteins can’t attach, T cells in the immune system may be able to recognize and attack abnormal cells.

 The FDA has already approved Opdivo, and Keytruda is currently part of several clinical trials with promising results.
-Researchers do have some concern that in some patients, these drugs could trigger the immune system to attack normal organs in the body.
+Researchers do have some concern that, in some patients, these drugs could trigger the immune system to attack healthy organs in the body.
 More studies are needed to test the safety and efficacy of checkpoint inhibitors.

 Adoptive cell transfer (ACT) involves collecting T cells from mesothelioma patients and using them to grow additional immune cells.
 The modified T cells are then re-infused or injected back into the body, helping it recognize and attack cancer cells.

 Chimeric antigen receptors (CARs) are one successful example of adoptive T cell transfer.
 CAR T-cells are used to help identify and attach to specific antigens, increasing T cell function and shrinking tumors.
 Several clinical trials are testing this process on mesothelioma patients.